 Due to what can be rather large sample-to-sample offsets within an L1R image, the cubic convolution interpolation option works in a two-step process.
 A hybrid set of pixels in the sample direction are created using cubic convolution resampling in the line direction.
 This creates a set of unevenly spaced pixels in the sample direction.
 The Akima A interpolation method is then used to determine the final digital number for the output image by resampling the hybrid pixels in the sample direction.
 The nearest-neighbor resampling option simply determines the closest input pixel for the corresponding output pixel.

-The OLI resampling algorithm is derived from the corresponding ALI algorithm used in ALIAS.
-The sensor architecture between the instruments is similar enough that a majority of the ALIAS algorithm can be reused.
-The baseline geometric modeling approach assumes that the 3D gridding approach used within ALIAS can also be used for OLI.
-The heritage algorithm will have to be modified to accommodate L8/9 data formats.
+The USGS defines products L1G, radiometrically calibrated with only systematic geometric corrections, L1GT, radiometrically calibrated systematic corrections and the use of a Digital Elevation Model (DEM) to correct for relief displacement, and L1TP, radiometrically calibrated and orthorectified using ground control points and a DEM to correct for relief displacement.
+When necessary, this algorithm will specifically designate the types of products to which the section applies.
+If the reference is to any of the three product types available then the designation L1G will be used.

 Dependencies

 The OLI resampling algorithm assumes that the Ancillary Data Preprocessing, LOS Model Creation, and Line-of-Sight Projection to Ellipsoid and Terrain algorithms have been executed, and an L1R has been generated.
 If a DEM is given as input to account for relief, or terrain, displacement the grid must have an adequate number and range (elevation bounds) of z-planes to cover the entire elevation range within the L1R.
 A geometric model and grid must be available for the L1R.
-The Ancillary Data Preprocessing (6.1.4), LOS Model Creation, and Line-of-Sight Projection to Ellipsoid and Terrain Algorithm Description Documents (ADDs) contain more information about the data structure and contents of the Geometric Model and Resampling Grid.
+The Ancillary Data Preprocessing (6.1.4), LOS Model Creation (6.2.1), and Line-of-Sight Projection/Grid Generation (6.2.2) Algorithm Description Documents (ADDs) contain more information about the data structure and contents of the Geometric Model and Resampling Grid.

 Inputs